aornota/redneck/README.md

 Note that - unlike after a [relay response to a 1![H](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/H.png) opening bid](#Relay_response_to_1H_opening) - opener's rebids are often unnatural (i.e. not showing 4+ cards in the suit bid).
 Therefore opener's immediate 2![H](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/H.png) and 2![NT](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/NT.png) rebids should be treated as semi-forcing (albeit responder will occasionally decide to pass with an appropriate hand).

-If strong, opener rebids as above but a level higher; which establishes a game-force.
+If strong, opener rebids as above but a level higher, which establishes a game-force.

 ##### Some examples